mardiros/blacksmith/docs/source/user/errors.rst

 to be locked.
 The default timeout is at 30 seconds but it can be configured on the client factory, and can be overriden on every http call.
+The default connect timeout is at 15 seconds.

 ::